drawbu/drawbu.dev/articles/Server block Ubuntu + Nginx + systemd.md

 author:
   name: drawbu
   email: contact@drawbu.dev
+description: How I used nginx and systemd on a single VPS to host a ton of different websites
 ---

 In this guide, we are going to use the keyword for you to replace.
 There will be `REPOSITORY ` and `DOMAIN_NAME` to replace.